 Mediterranean blue mussels are served in a large bowl with a simmering buttery broth flavored with white wine.
 A dash of garlic and parsley or persillade over the top adds color and an extra layer of depth.
 The bivalves are large and silky, and though not the best I’ve had in Portland, these are a close second.
 Use the crunchy bread to sop up the leftover broth.
 The bowl is accompanied by irresistible fries that are fresh and crisp, and an excellent aioli which gets a slight kick from a hint of mustard and garlic.

 The greens on the spinach salad are quite good.
-Thin little onion rings dot the top giving a nice counter play to the texture of the leaves.
+Thin little onion rings dot the top giving a nice counterplay to the texture of the leaves.
 My companion raised an eyebrow and said, “this isn’t ranch dressing”.
 I took a taste.
 “You mean it’s not bottled ranch dressing.
 This is fantastic.”
-She agreed, and devoured the greens.
+She agreed and devoured the greens.
 On another night the same salad was available with romaine lettuce.
 The greens were crisp and bright with a slightly bitter taste.
 It was as if they had just been picked from the garden and carried to our table.
-However, in this case, the dressing was a bit runny and somewhat overpowered by the greens.
+However, on this night, the dressing was a bit runny and somewhat overpowered by the greens.

 If I want something simple, I like the ever-present “George’s gathered greens”, an unfussy dressing of lemon and olive oil over a combination of bright, slightly spicy greens ($8).
-Another favorite is the young romaine salad of small whole leaves, large wide-grained crunchy croutons, Vella oro secco and Caesar dressing.
-Lemony, garlicky, smooth and creamy – a perfectly balanced mélange, neither under nor over dressed.
-Vella is a cheese maker; the oro secco is somewhat like a firm, fresh Jack that is aged two years.
-Going to such effort to find the right cheese pays off.
+Another favorite is the young romaine salad of small whole leaves, large wide-grained crunchy croutons, Vella oro secco, and Caesar dressing.
+Lemony, garlicky, smooth, and creamy – a perfectly balanced mélange, neither under nor over dressed.
+Vella is a cheesemaker; the oro secco is somewhat like a firm, fresh Jack that is aged two years.
+Going to such an effort to find the right cheese pays off.
 Paired with the other ingredients, it just works.